shlapolosa/ai-chat/README.md

 # FastAPI Chat Client Backend

 ## Overview
-This project is a backend for a chat client, built with FastAPI.
+For a demo video of how it works go to: [watch the demo](https://capture.dropbox.com/0ViaHzrWQowe2de)F This project is a backend for a chat client, built with FastAPI.
 It provides endpoints to handle chat requests, manage conversations, and integrate with external services like Sentry for error tracking.

 ## Requirements